andyshep/CoreDataPlaygrounds/core-data-playground.md

 }
 ```

 After the context saved, we can query it by creating a [Fetch Request](https://developer.apple.com/library/ios/documentation/DataManagement/Devpedia-CoreData/fetchRequest.html).
-We'll use a predicate to only return `Neighborhood` entities with a `population` greater than 15000.
-In our data model, two such entities exist.
+We'll use a [predicate](https://developer.apple.com/library/mac/documentation/cocoa/reference/Foundation/Classes/NSPredicate_Class/Reference/NSPredicate.html) to return `Neighborhood` entities with a `population` greater than 15000.
+Only two such entities exist in our data model.

 ```swift
 var fetchRequest = NSFetchRequest(entityName: GROEntity.Neighborhood)